orchitech/redmine_reformat/README.md

 Usage: `['Log', options]`\
 Arguments:
-- `options` - a hash with optional arguments:
+- `options` - a hash with optional parameters:
   - `text_re`: regexp string for text to be matched
   - `reference_re`: regexp string for references to be matched
   - `print`: what from the matched text should be printed: